 Fix #3 Check the Modem

-Depending on the type of connection, your Wi-Fi router may use a modem to connect to the service wires from Spectrum.
-So it is also possible that the modem is not doing its job correctly.
+Depending on the type of connection, your Wi-Fi router may use a modem to connect to the service wires provided by Spectrum.
+It is also possible that the modem is not functioning correctly.

-So, as a precaution, you should check the status of the modem before you modify the settings on the Wi-Fi router or the cables.
-Most importantly, you should check whether the modem is powered on and whether the internet LED icon is active.
+Therefore, as a precaution, check the modem’s status before modifying the Wi-Fi router’s settings or the cables.
+Most importantly, check whether the modem is powered on and if the internet LED icon is active.

 If you have any issues with the modem or the connection, you may need technical support from Spectrum.